-Academic appeals include those appeals related to Satisfactory Academic Progress violations, final grades, attendance violations, and academic or financial aid eligibility.
+Academic appeals include those appeals related to Satisfactory Academic Progress violations, final grades and academic or financial aid eligibility.
 In all instances, with the exception of SAP, Everest expects that initially every attempt will be made to resolve such disputes informally through discussions by all relevant parties prior to initiating formal appeals.

-All formal academic appeals must be submitted in writing on an Academic Appeal Form to the Academic Dean/Director of Education/Registrar within five (5) calendar days of the date the student has notice of the adverse academic decision:
+All formal academic appeals must be submitted in writing on an Academic Appeal Form to the Academic Dean/Director of Education within five (5) calendar days of the date the student has notice of the adverse academic decision:

-- Notice of final grades: - Modular the date the grade(s) are mailed from the school - Linear first day of the subsequent term - Notice of Attendance violation is the date of the violation - Notice of SAP violation (FA probation or FA dismissal) - Modular the date of the probation/dismissal letter - Linear first day of the subsequent term
+- Notice of final grades: - Modular the date the grade(s) are mailed from the school - Linear first day of the subsequent term - Notice of SAP violation (FA probation or FA dismissal) - Modular the date of the probation/dismissal letter - Linear first day of the subsequent term